broegaard/telemed/Diary.md

     --< ReplyObject [payload={"joinToken":"42","firstPlayer":"Pedersen"}, errorDescription=null, responseCode=201]

 So everything is fine, except the StandardJSONRequestor in the Broker library part (project 'Broker') cannot deserialize the replyobject.
-We need a stronger Requestor implementation.

-The first thing is to provide an Object ID of the servant object.
+The first thing is to provide an Object ID of the servant object as we need an id that can bind the Servant and the ClientProxy object together.

 I need a *Child Test*, so I add test case in the server test cases: